ChristerNilsson/Lab/2017/140-LetteroEng/README.md

 * Correct answer => level goes upp one unit.
 * Wrong answer => level goes down ten percent.

+Click on 4 to 9 to select maximum word size.

 Number of words: 7557